 The primary accounts included in other assets financial statement line item of the statement of financial condition that are subject to CECL are broker notes receivable, public finance services receivables, and various miscellaneous receivable amounts.
 For the broker notes receivable, the Company estimates the allowance for credit losses by considering credit quality indicators, such as historical recoverability of an outstanding broker note balance from employees that left the Company.
 As such, management uses a loss rate methodology to determine the required reserve.
-As of June 30, 2021, the reserves were \$3,977.
+As of June 30, 2022, the reserves were \$3,035.
 The broker notes receivable represents advances to new brokers that are hired.
-The broker notes are amortized on a straight-line basis over a period ranging from 5-10 years.
+The broker notes are amortized on a straight-line basis over a period ranging from 3-9 years.
 These accounts are reserved at 100% if the broker has terminated employment and the advance repayment is in question.
 Past loss history is used to estimate the reserve required for the actively employed brokers.
 For the public finance services receivables and various other smaller accounts grouped in other assets, the amount of unsettled credit exposures is limited to the amount owed the Company for a very short period of time.
-The Company has not experienced a default with the counterparties and as a result, the reserves are estimated using a loss rate methodology.
-As of June 30, 2021, these reserves for the public finance services receivables and the smaller other asset accounts totaled \$530.
-Total CECL reserves included in the other assets financial statement line item on the statement of financial condition totaled \$4,507 at June 30, 2021.
+The Company has not experienced a default with the counterparties.
+As a result, the reserves are estimated using a loss rate methodology.
+These reserves totaled \$411.
+Total CECL reserves included in the other assets financial statement line item on the statement of financial condition totaled \$3,446 at June 30, 2022.